 Refer to adult dosing.

-Reconstitute by adding 1.2 mL SWFI to the vial using a 2 or 3 mL syringe and a 21-guage needle to make to a final concentration of 100 mg/mL.
+Vial: Reconstitute by adding 1.2 mL SWFI to the vial using a 2 or 3 mL syringe and a 21-gauge needle.
 Direct the stream of SWFI vertically onto the center of the lyophilized cake.
 Gently swirl the vial for 10 seconds with a circular motion at 15-second intervals until the powder is dissolved; do not shake.
 Manual reconstitution is typically complete within 5 minutes.
 If a mechanical reconstitution device (eg, swirler) is used, swirl at 450 rpm for no longer than 10 minutes or 1,000 rpm for no longer than 5 minutes.
+After reconstitution, the final concentration is 100 mg/mL (Note: vial contains 144 mg including overfill).
 The solution should be clear to opalescent, colorless to pale yellow or pale brown, and essentially particle free.
 If particulate matter remains in the solution or if the solution appears cloudy or milky, discard the solution.
 Do not mix with other medications.

-Store unused vials below 25°C (77°F).
+Vial: Store intact vials at <25°C (77°F) in original container.
 Do not freeze; protect from light.
 Following reconstitution, use immediately.
-Alternatively, reconstituted solutions may be stored below 30°C (86°F) for up to 8 hours; do not freeze.
+Alternatively, reconstituted solutions may be stored at <30°C (86°F) for up to 8 hours; do not freeze.
 Discard if not used within 8 hours of reconstitution.